erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 ![assembled unit plugged in](images/assembled_unit_plugged_in.jpg)

+This is the unit plugged into the same Lenovo Ideapad chromebook Type C power socket with the type B to type A USB cable being used to bring ttyUSB0 to one of the spare type A USB ports on the Chromebook.

 ![assembled unit plugged in and connected to a Type A USB socket](images/assembled_unit_in_use.jpg)

-On the ideapad running Lubuntu 20.04, a terminal shows the results of the SuzyQ board being plugged in when the dmesg command is run, and also subsequent querying of available ttyUSB devices after insertion of the board comfirms that new ttyUSB devices are present, and importantly, ttyUSB0 is available to connect to for closed debugging:
+On the ideapad running Lubuntu 20.04, a terminal shows the results of the SuzyQ board being plugged in when the dmesg command is run, and also subsequent querying of available ttyUSB devices after insertion of the board confirms that new ttyUSB devices are present, and importantly, ttyUSB0 is available to connect to for closed debugging:

 ![terminal showing dmesg output when plugged in](images/dmesg.png)